b-hayes/CLI/readme.md

 - Help `--help` option will display your doc blocks if you have them.
 - Public vars/properties of your class become options/flags.
 - Colours and emojis encouraged (try the provided CLI::printLine() or Colour::string() methods).

+If your class implements `__invoke()` or you pass in an anonymous function/closure then your app immediately executes without the need for a command choice.

 ## Getting started example.
 For those unfamiliar with command-line scripts...